michaelbarton/jupyer-pytest-api-examples/README.md

-# jupyer-pytest-api-examples
+# Pytest API with examples

-Jupyter notebook with pytest api examples
+Jupyter notebook with pytest API examples.

+## Makefile

+- `up`: Starts the notebook